 Never evade taxes, or you will face a lot of trouble in the long run.
 There are many freelance graphic designers who fall out of the game entirely due to tax problems.
 Don’t be one of them.
 Instead, try to pay your taxes on time and seek assistance as soon as possible if you can’t.

 DON’T BE AFRAID TO TURN DOWN PROJECTS

 You might feel obliged to take on many projects as you can in order to earn more as a freelance graphic designer.
 However, there are times when it might be wise to turn down a project.
 Maybe you can tell from the very first meeting that the client will be difficult to work with.
 Or maybe the job seems uninteresting and doesn’t really challenge your creativity.

 In short, it’s about weighing your pride and passion as a designer against the money you stand to make.
 Everyone has different standards, and you know yourself best.
 At the same time, don’t overwork yourself by taking on too many projects.

 One of the biggest mistakes you can make as a freelancer is being passive.
 Clients won’t come your way if you don’t actively promote your services.
 In fact, the more active you are in marketing and seeking the clients you want to work with, the less you will have to deal with bottom-feeders who only want to save a few bucks.

 As the saying goes, the early bird catches the worm.
-Since there are many marketing techniques out there, do your research and start promoting your services as soon as you can.
+Do your research on the many marketing techniques out there and start promoting your services as soon as you can.
 From there, find out what works and what doesn’t, then alter your strategy accordingly.
 The marketing landscape is always changing, so don’t stop learning and experimenting with new techniques.

 In reality, overcoming uncertainty as a freelancer requires a lot of discipline, determination and dedication.
-However, if you aren’t afraid to follow your dreams and put in the work, then success will surely follow.
+However if you keep pushing forward and aren’t afraid to put in the work, then success will surely follow.